FOSE1025/S2_2020/practicals/week07/FOSE1025_week07_practical_external.md

 ## Activity 1 - Excel to Manage Data in Science

 Below is a list of steps that are commonly used to manage data.
-The list is an extract from one of the slides of lecture 5.
+The list is an extract from one of the slides of the lecture of week 6.

   1. Import data from external files.
   2. Explore the data.